-High Risk Projects shall require development of detailed Terms of Reference forcomprehensive/ full study.
+All low risk and medium risk projects are required to undergo Environmental Impact Assessment whereas high risk projects require submission of environmental impact assessment study reports under section 58(2) of the Act.
 As per the 2nd schedule of EMCA (Cap 387) high risk projects in general include; an activity out of character with its surrounding; and any structure of a scale not in keeping with its surrounding.
 Further, as anticipated in the proposed Master Plan, major changes in land use; urban development including designation of new townships; transportation and related infrastructure projects including all new major roads such airports and airfields; must undergo an environmental impact assessment study.